zetec30/Contextual-Research/Bibliography.md

 >49.Kuiken, T. and Soltys, N., 2007.
 Technical Note: An Economical Cosmetic Covering for Preparatory Prostheses.
 JPO Journal of Prosthetics and Orthotics, 19(2), pp.37-39.

 >50.The Alternative Limb Project.
 2021.
 The Alternative Limb Project. [online] Available at: <https://thealternativelimbproject.com/> [Accessed 14 November 2021].

+>51.International Journal of Dsign.
+2021.
+The Aesthetic Appeal of Prosthetic Limbs and the Uncanny Valley: The Role of Personal Characteristics in Attraction. [online] Available at: <http://www.ijdesign.org/index.php/IJDesign/article/view/1450/676> [Accessed 14 November 2021].